MalCVE: Malware Detection and CVE Association Using Large Language Models: Related Work

 \subsection{Vulnerability Detection in Source Code Using LLM and RAG}

 \citet{vulrag} found that current machine learning-based solutions struggle to achieve a deep understanding of vulnerability semantics, particularly when distinguishing between subtly different but semantically distinct code pairs.
-Their solution addresses this problem by integrating RAG, which serves as an external knowledge source.
+Their solution addresses this problem by integrating RAG.
 A tool named Vul-RAG was developed to demonstrate the idea, achieving a 61\% accuracy on the benchmark dataset they created.
 Furthermore, their user study showed that LLM-generated knowledge increased manual vulnerability detection by 17\%, confirming its value.
-Although Vul-RAG outperformed state-of-the-art solutions, false negatives often happened because of missing or inaccurate vulnerability knowledge, i.e., there was either insufficient or wrong context for the LLM.
+Although Vul-RAG outperformed state-of-the-art solutions, false negatives often occurred due to missing or inaccurate vulnerability knowledge, i.e., insufficient or incorrect context for the LLM.

 \citet{LLM-CloudSec} introduced LLM-CloudSec, an unsupervised framework that employs LLMs for fine-grained vulnerability detection and analysis in cloud applications.
-Their aim is to overcome the limitations of traditional static and dynamic analysis and existing machine learning-based methods by incorporating RAG and Common Weakness Enumeration (CWE) as an external knowledge base.
+Their aim is to overcome the limitations of traditional static and dynamic analysis and of existing machine learning-based methods by incorporating RAG and the Common Weakness Enumeration (CWE) as external knowledge bases.
 LLM-CloudSec comprises two collaborating LLM agents: a detection agent and an analysis agent.
 The detection agent uses few-shot learning with embedded CWE category names and numbers to identify whether a given code snippet contains a vulnerability and to classify it into one or more CWE categories via RAG.
-Upon positive detection, the analysis agent retrieves a detailed description of the CWE, performs line-level localization, and generates an in-depth natural language analysis of the vulnerability.
+Upon a positive detection, the analysis agent retrieves a detailed description of the CWE, performs line-level localization, and generates an in-depth natural-language analysis of the vulnerability.
 Both agents rely on GPT-4-0613 as the underlying LLM.
-LLM-CloudSec was tested on a dataset consisting of 10 instances of vulnerable code for 60 distinct CWEs of the Juliet C++ dataset.
+LLM-CloudSec was tested on a dataset comprising 10 instances of vulnerable code across 60 distinct CWEs from the Juliet C++ dataset.
 The detection agent achieved 70\% accuracy in classifying CWE vulnerabilities.